Accessibility Services: Making Education Accessible

-Open Learning students: Deadline to register with Disability Services is four weeks before the Open Learning final exam booking deadline.
+Open Learning students: Deadline to register with Accessibility Services is four weeks before the Open Learning final exam booking deadline.

-*Exceptions to deadlines will only be considered in consultation with the Disability Services Manager.
+*Exceptions to deadlines will only be considered in consultation with the Accessibility Services Manager.

 We provide academic accommodations and services to all eligible TRU students, both on campus and Open Learning.
 We facilitate equal access to educational opportunities by reducing physical, attitudinal and systemic barriers.